aws-samples/amazon-sagemaker-llm-fine-tuning-remote-decorator/README.md

 You can run this repository from Amazon SageMaker Studio or from your local IDE.

+For additional information, take a look at the AWS Blog [Fine-tune Falcon 7B and other LLMs on Amazon SageMaker with @remote decorator](https://aws.amazon.com/blogs/machine-learning/fine-tune-falcon-7b-and-other-llms-on-amazon-sagemaker-with-remote-decorator/)

 This notebook is inspired by [Philipp Schmid Blogs](https://www.philschmid.de/)

 ## Prerequistes